Neonatal Care (Leave and Pay) Act

 What is Neonatal Care?

 Neonatal care is a type of care babies will receive in a neonatal unit if they are born sick, at a low birthweight, or premature.
 ‘Neonatal’ means a newborn, or the first 28 days of life.
+In the UK, it is also estimated that approximately one in seven babies require such care.
+This can range from a few days to several weeks or even months.

 According to Bliss, each year over 90,000 babies are born sick or premature and need neonatal care in the UK.
 That is around 250 babies every day.

-Expected Neonatal Leave and pay Entitlement
+Neonatal Leave and Pay Entitlement

-The right to pay during neonatal leave would be available to staff with at least 26 weeks’ continuous service.
+The right to pay during neonatal leave will be available to staff with at least 26 weeks’ continuous service.
 It will also be available to parents whose weekly earnings are at or above the lower earnings limit.
 This is currently £123 per week.

 Employee Rights